sutoiku/puffin/README.md

 This project was initially inspired by this excellent [article](https://towardsdatascience.com/boost-your-cloud-data-applications-with-duckdb-and-iceberg-api-67677666fbd3) from [Alon Agmon](https://medium.com/@alon.agmon).

+## Discussions
+Most discussions about this project are currently taking place on the [@ghalimi](https://twitter.com/ghalimi) Twitter account.

 ## Notes

 PuffinDB should not be confused with the [Puffin file format](https://iceberg.apache.org/puffin-spec/).